12" Standard eTape Liquid Level Sensor with Plastic Casing

 - Standard eTape Datasheet

 Connect the black wire to ground, the red wire to +3 or +5V, then read the analog voltage off of the white wire.
-Inside, the sensor has a 2K-reference voltage divider, so the ADC pin connects to the point between the resistor and sensor.

 Then look in the App Note for the conversion between resistance and liquid level.